serialphotog/hackeradam.com/content/x86-64-linux-syscalls/index.md

 This guide was built by [Adam Thompson](https://hackeradam.com).
 You can view [more reference guide here](https://hackeradam.com/references).

 I have made every effort to make the information presented here error-free, but I'm only human :).
-Please report any issues you find to me on [Twitter](https://twitter.com/serialphotog) or email me: adam [at] hackeradam.com
+Please report any issues you find to me via email: adam [at] hackeradam.com